The European market potential for fresh blueberries

 - Participate in international berry congresses to get better insights into the blueberry industry, for example the Global Berry Congress, the International Blueberry Organization’s (IBO) Summit, or seminars by Blueberries Consulting.

-- Read up on the blueberry industry and markets in the Global State of the Blueberry Industry Report 2022 from the International Blueberry Organisation (IBO).
+- Read up on the blueberry industry and markets in the Global State of the Blueberry Industry Report 2024 from the International Blueberry Organisation (IBO).
+Make sure to look for the latest edition of the report, as it is published every year.

-3. Which European countries offer most opportunities for blueberries?
+3. Which European countries offer the most opportunities for blueberries?

 Germany and the United Kingdom are the leading markets for blueberries, although the United Kingdom is closest to reaching maturity.
 A large and increasing part of the European supply is traded (and packed) in the Netherlands.
 Local production can also be a motivation to increase imports outside of the local season, which can be seen in Spain and Poland.
 In other parts of Europe, including France and Eastern Europe, there is untapped potential for blueberries.